Darkonica/darkonica.github.io/README.md

 + Salary starts from $4500 per month

 ## Pet-projects
-Later here will be links to pet-projects I'd like to show to someone besides close friends and my catsome
+Later here will be links to pet-projects I'd like to show to someone besides close friends and my cat